 For, the Affluent Society demands more and more resources that the planet earth simply cannot yield.
-Its vastly depleted Ozone layer threatens to turn us into an arid Mars or Venus.
+Its vastly depleted Ozone layer threatens to turn us into an arid Mars or Venus

-Scientific epistemology based on the primacy of sense experience considers Man basically as an atomized, sensate being that must forever appropriate in order to remain happy.
-Manifest in Late Capitalism, it logically entails a proliferation of desires and constant demand on resources.
-We might instead reconsider the constitution of the human person as other than just a hungry animal.
-We need to redefine our very concept of happiness, based not on spiralling wants and instant gratification but on the fulfilment of basic economic needs for our vital, emotional and spiritual existence.
+Scientific epistemology based on the primacy of sense experience considers Man basically as an atomized, sensate being that must forever appropriate in order to remain happy Manifest in Late Capitalism, it logically entails a proliferation of desires and constant demand on resources.
+We might instead reconsider the constitution of the human person as other than just a hungry animal We need to redefine our very concept of happiness, based not on spiralling wants and instant gratification but on the fulfilment of basic economic needs for our vital, emotional and spiritual existence.
 We might, for good measure, turn from a Keynesian to a Gandhian view of life and happiness.

-10 that of many cultures whose members seldom talk to each other.
-The literary world itself is hopelessly balkanized11 into "high" or "low", "progressive" and "reactionary", "elite" and "popular".
-The gap between what Leavis called "mass civilization" and "minority culture" has never been wider than today While democratic compulsions take us to areas traditionally perceived as marginal, we also need to ponder whether or not classics contain wisdom of universal significance transcending barriers of class, gender and race.
+Finally, it is not just the problem of "Two Cultures" that we face today but that of many cultures whose members seldom talk to each other.
+The literary world itself is hopelessly balkanized into "high" or "low", "progressive" and "reactionary", "elite" and "popular".
+The gap between what Leavis called "mass civilization" and "minority culture" has never been wider than today.
+While democratic compulsions take us to areas traditionally perceived as marginal, we also need to ponder whether or not classics contain wisdom of universal significance transcending barriers of class, gender and race.